-Here we are at the reindeer enclosure at the Alaska Wildlife Conservation Center.
+Hey gang, we’ve arrived at the caribou habitat at the Alaska Wildlife Conservation Center.

-Another interesting fact about caribou: they actually out populate people in the state of Alaska nearly 1.5 to 1.
+Another interesting fact about caribou: they out populate people in the state of Alaska 1.5 to 1.